whitebox-co/code-challenge-excel/readme.md

 Please create a GitHub Repo with your final result.
 I should be able to run your script and produce the required output.

+### Helpful Hints

+- You can install Mysql in Docker https://hub.docker.com/_/mysql
+- You can also install Mysql on MacOS using https://formulae.brew.sh/formula/mysql
+- You can also install Mysql on Windows https://dev.mysql.com/downloads/installer/
+- If you don't have excel, you can test your output using Google Sheets